 - Feelings of sadness and anguish

 - Nausea and headaches

-- Intense feelings of guilt and shame (Feel like they are responsible for the trauma)
+- Intense feelings of guilt and shame around the trauma

 - Isolation and hopelessness